 Central Region, Binghamton

 My name is Robert I have been involved in SANYS for 5+ years.
-Self advocacy means a lot to me because I believe individuals with developmental disabilities should have the same rights as all people and that they should stick up for their rights.
-I am honored to be Vice President and hope to help as many people as I can.
+Self-advocacy means a lot to me because I believe individuals with developmental disabilities should have the same rights as all people and that they should stick up for their rights.
+I am honored to be Secretary of the Board and hope to help as many people as I can.

 Be on the Board